Students' artwork on display at exhibition to mark National Day

 Students, who made up two-thirds of the contributors, completed their entries as part of a home-based learning activity in collaboration with OHFSG when schools were closed in May amid a surge in local cases of coronavirus infections.

-The interactive exhibition, titled OHFSG Time Capsule and Learning Gallery, was opened yesterday by Brigadier-General Tan Cheng Kwee, chairman of the National Day Parade 2021 executive committee, and Minister of State for Culture, Community and Youth Low Yen Ling.
+The interactive exhibition, titled OHFSG Time Capsule and Learning Gallery, was opened on Friday (Aug 20) by Brigadier-General Tan Cheng Kwee, chairman of the National Day Parade 2021 executive committee, and Minister of State for Culture, Community and Youth Low Yen Ling.

 Ms Low told The Straits Times that with the easing of Covid-19 restrictions, she hopes to work with schools to take students to visit the showcase, beginning with the participating institutions.